fin-cli/handbook/commands/user/generate.md

 \---

 [\--role=&lt;role&gt;]
 : The role of the generated users.
-Default: default role from WP
+Default: default role from FIN

 [\--format=&lt;format&gt;]
 : Render output in a particular format.